NewslettersSign inAPP

 While the division winners are seeded one to four in the playoffs depending on their record during the regular season, the wild cards are seeded five to seven.

-The top seeds in the AFC and in the NFC both get a bye in the first phase of the play-offs, which is known as the wild-card round.
-Meanwhile, the second seed hosts the seventh seed, the third seed hosts the sixth seed and the fourth seed hosts the fifth seed.
+The top seeds in the AFC and in the NFC both get a bye in the playoffs’ first phase, known as the wild-card round.
+Meanwhile, the second seed hosts the seventh seed, the third seed hosts the sixth seed, and the fourth seed hosts the fifth seed.

 After the wild-card round, the teams from the AFC and NFC must negotiate two further playoff stages - the four-team divisional round and the two-team conference championships - before the winners of each conference go head to head in the Super Bowl.